mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro.md

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/commit-git.png" >}}

-### 4.4 Updating
+### 4.4 Updating/Pulling

-Updating retrieves the latest changes from the repository.
+Updating (SVN terminology) or pulling (Git terminology) retrieves the latest changes from the repository.
 You need to do this to incorporate any changes made by others that are not yet in your working copy before you can commit your changes to the repository.
 It is advisable to frequently update so that the number of changes you retrieve is small.

-To update the working copy of your app, click the **Update** button in the **Changes** pane, or choose the **Version Control** > **Update** menu item.
+To update the working copy of your app, click **Update** (for SVN) or **Pull** (for Git) in the **Changes** pane, or choose the **Version Control** > **Update/Pull** menu item.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/update-button.png" alt="Update Button" >}}

-Changes you receive from the repository when updating are combined with the changes you have made to your working copy (if any).
+Changes you receive from the repository when updating/pulling are combined with the changes you have made to your working copy (if any).
 Afterwards, your working copy will contain both your changes and the changes you received.
-As part of the update, the original of your working copy is updated as well.
+As part of the update/pull, the original of your working copy is updated as well.

-For example, if the last time you updated you received all changes up to and including revision N, this means that the original for your working copy is revision 40.
+For example, if the last time you updated/pulled you received all changes up to and including revision N, this means that the original for your working copy is revision 40.
 Since you started making changes to your working copy, other people on your team have made another four commits (X, Y, and Z).
-If you now update, you will receive those changes and Z will be the new *original* to which your changes are compared.
+If you now update/pull, you will receive those changes and Z will be the new *original* to which your changes are compared.

 Usually, combining your changes with the latest revision from the repository will be done automatically.
 For example, one person may add a page while you are changing a microflow.
 If the changes are too close, however, a conflict can arise.
 For example, if one of your team has changed the properties of the same data view which you have also changed.
 You will have to resolve such conflicts before you can commit.
 See the  [Dealing With Conflicts](#conflicts) section, below, for information on how to do this.

-If your team is committing often you will have to update often.
-Frequent updating has the benefit that you receive fewer changes with each update, so integrating those changes with your work is easier.
+If your team is committing often you will have to update/pull often.
+Frequent updating/pulling has the benefit that you receive fewer changes with each update/pull, so integrating those changes with your work is easier.

 ### 4.5 History {#history}